 When odor removal and spot cleaning are not enough, some corsets may be washed by hand.
 Check with the maker of your corset to confirm that the materials are safe to hand-wash, and if there are any specific recommendations for detergents or soaps to use.
 Orvis quilt care is one of the best, gentle cleansers on the US market used with tepid water.
 (Always test a small, inconspicuous area before dunking.)
 Make sure to rinse well.

 To hand-wash a corset, use cold water to fill your bath tub, or use a tub large enough to lay out the corset completely.
 Use a very light solution of a mild detergent to gently massage out the stains and dirt.
 Rinse the soap or detergent completely out of the corset and lay it out to dry.
-Rather than squeezing or wringing out excess water, pat it dry with a light colored, unbleached towel.
-If possible, set or hang it so air may circulate entirely around the corset.
+Rather than squeezing or wringing out excess water, pat it dry with a towel.
+If possible, set or hang it so air may circulate entirely around the corset while it dries.
 The easiest way I have found to do this is to hang the corset by the grommets.
 Try not to submerge the corset frequently, because every time you soak your corset there is a chance of rusting.
 Modern spring steel boning and busks are coated to prevent rusting, but this is not a complete guarantee.